The Worlds Most Popular Rugby League Website

 , The Phantom Horseman

-, threepennystander
+, thebeagle

-, Traffic
+, tikkabull

-, triran
+, TrinityDave

 , vbfg

-, wakeytrin
+, WalterWizard

-, weighman
+, wantawin

-, wiganermike
+, WF Rhino

-, Willzay
+, whitters

-, Wire Weaver
+, Wiganosopher

-, Wolf Hall
+, Wildthing

 , Wollo-Wollo-Wollo-Wayoo